UK Shared Prosperity Fund - supporting local business

 Utilising existing business networks, it offers 1-to-1 and peer-to-peer support, energy audits and recommendations and management reports, upskill and empowerment training for underrepresented businesses.

-It will enable decarbonisation pathways, while stimulating the local green economy through facilitating their procurement of ‘green’ low-carbon services.
-The project will build on the success of the Mayor of London’s Business Climate Challenge, with an innovative and distinct focus on four low-carbon programme streams: energy, waste, freight and supply chains.
+The project will build on the success of previous Southwark Climate Collective delivery, with an innovative and distinct focus on four low-carbon programme streams: energy, waste, freight and supply chains, as well as stimulating local green economy.

 Support fast-growing diverse founders

-Capital Enterprise One Tech.
-Amplify Venture received £1,435,247.92 to deliver this project supporting 120 businesses run by Black & minoritised ethnic communities, women, and those from diverse socioeconomic backgrounds.
-It will create 50 jobs through an ‘always on’ central community providing access to content, networks, customers, coaching, events, & post-programme support.
+Amplify Venture received £1,748,608.74 to support 150 businesses run by Black & minority ethnic founders, women, and those from diverse socioeconomic backgrounds.
+It will create 59 jobs through an ‘always on’ central community providing access to content, networks, customers, coaching, events & post-programme support.

-The project also provides cohort based activity, with thematic modules, accelerators targeting Consumer Goods businesses and those aligned with the UN Sustainable Development Goals.
-The project is delivered by female & Black-led organisations OneTech, Foundervine & StartUp Discovery School.
+The project also provides cohort-based activity, with thematic modules, a bootcamp and accelerators targeting Fast Moving Consumer Goods businesses and those aligned with the UN Sustainable Development Goals.
+The project is delivered by Capital Enterprise and female & Black-led organisations OneTech, Foundervine & StartUp Discovery School.

-Virgin Start Up Ltd’s £558,178.84 grant will provide funding for its Empower 100 project.
+Virgin Start Up Limited received £818,152.44 to provide funding for its Empower 100 project.
 It supports diverse founders with growth potential to maximise their chances of scaling and financing their businesses successfully.
-Its three-month accelerator includes training modules, networking, mentoring, peer-to-peer learning, and participation in a 'demo day’.
+The 7-week accelerator includes training modules, networking, mentoring and peer-to-peer learning.

-Empower 100 supports 100 diverse founders through development paths, building resilience, confidence, and capabilities to ensure financial sustainability in a challenging economic context.
+Empower 100 supported 100 diverse founders from 2023-2025 and will support a further 65 diverse founders in 2025-2026 through development paths, building resilience, confidence, and capabilities to ensure financial sustainability in a challenging economic context.
 It aims to address systemic inequalities and biases that London’s female, ethnic minority, and disabled entrepreneurs face.

 Investment readiness support for diverse founders